LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 **************************

 The Lasso programming language has a number of great features that make coding in it enjoyable.
-This tutorial will scatch the surface on some of the best features while also give you an introduction into defining methods, types, and traits.
+This tutorial will scatch the surface of some of the best features while also give you an introduction into defining methods, types, and traits.
 (For detailed information, read the appropriate section in :ref:`the Lasso Langauge Guide. <lasso-language-guide-index>`)